enogrob/chromeapps-puppet/README.md

 ## Installation

-### 1. Clone this repository and see its contents.
+### 1. Clone this repository or download and see its contents.
 Open a terminal give the following command:

 ```bash
 $ git clone https://github.com/enogrob/chromeapps-puppet.git
 $ cd chromeapps-puppet
 ```

 As we can see a subdirectory is created for each Puppet app.